 - documentation supporting how you addressed InTASC Standards 9 and 10

 - Pre-Professional Development Plan (PPDP)

-All portfolios are to be submitted electronically and are graded as Pass or Fail.
+Submit all portfolios electronically where they are graded as Pass or Fail.
 To receive a passing grade, the rubric must show satisfactory completion of each standard.
-The final electronic portfolio is submitted after successful completion of student teaching.
-The electronic portfolio needs to demonstrate growth in the knowledge, skills and dispositions towards teaching Mathematics, Science or Technology Education.
+Your final electronic portfolio is submitted after successful completion of student teaching.
+Your electronic portfolio needs to demonstrate growth in the knowledge, skills and dispositions towards teaching Mathematics, Science or Technology Education.

-The edTPA must be submitted through Pearson Education Inc. and is scored by a national panel of reviewers.
+Submit your edTPA must be submitted through Pearson Education Inc. where it is scored by a national panel of reviewers.
 As of September 1, 2014 all act! students must submit an edTPA for scoring by Pearson.
 A passing score [yet to be set by the Wisconsin Department of Public Instruction] on the edTPA is required by the prior to recommending the initial educator license.
 The $300 cost for the review of an edTPA portfolio is included in the Admission fee for the act! program.
 An edTPA must include artifacts and commentaries that address:

 Overall, an edTPA needs to focus on: